Frequently Asked Questions

-Information about resources in classrooms can be found on the Classroom Management Group’s website.
+Information about resources in classrooms can be found on the Classroom Management Group website.
 For instance, students with hearing impairments can find out which classrooms on campus are equipped with microphones.

-Student’s enrolled at Western’s affiliated colleges have access to the same services as students at Western’s main campus.
-Students from Brescia and Huron should contact Services for Students with Disabilities, while students registered at King’s University College can contact the King’s office of Counselling and Student Development or visit their services for students with disabilities webpage.
+Students enrolled at Western’s affiliated colleges have access to the same services as students at Western’s main campus.
+Students from Brescia and Huron should contact Student Accessibility Services, while students registered at King’s University College can contact the King’s office of Counselling and Student Development or visit the King's Student Accessibility Services.

-Equity and Human Rights Services (EHRS) administers the University’s policies on discrimination and harassment.
+Equity & Human Rights Services (EHRS) administers the University’s policies on discrimination and harassment.
 EHRS offers confidential advice and can help you determine your best course of action.
 Often, individuals just want to have the opportunity to discuss the issue and get some feedback or information.
-For more information about EHRS visit their website at www.uwo.ca/equity.
-To set up an appointment to speak with Equity and Human Rights Services send an email request to email@example.com or call (519) 661-2111 ext.
+Visit the Equity & Human Rights Services website for more information.
+To set up an appointment to speak with Equity and Human Rights Services send an email request to email@example.com or call 519-661-2111 ext.
 83334.